 THIS DETAILED POST IS DIVIDED INTO SECTIONS FOR YOUR CONVENIENCE - SKIP TO SECTIONS OF INTEREST

-The ARGV project is the first effort of its kind to create a comprehensive search engine optimized (SEO) visual database of building structures that are of architectural and/or historical significance within the four counties of the Texas-Mexico border region — Cameron, Hidalgo, Starr & Willacy.
+The ALRGV project is the first effort of its kind to create a comprehensive search engine optimized (SEO) visual database of building structures that are of architectural and/or historical significance within the four counties of the Texas-Mexico border region — Cameron, Hidalgo, Starr & Willacy.

 WHAT STRUCTURES AND INFORMATION IS INCLUDED?

 Stephen Fox, architectural historian, Fellow of the Anchorage Foundation of Texas provided a list of 421 structures (173 residential and 248 non-residential) as a starting point for the project.
-Given the steady activity in the construction industry in the RGV, the database will be updated on a periodic basis.
+Given the steady activity in the construction industry in the RGV, the database is updated on a periodic basis.
 An additional 150 structures from across the border will also be included once the crime rate in Mexico subsides to normal levels.

-HOW WILL THE DATABASE BE PRESENTED?
+HOW IS THE DATABASE BEING PRESENTED?